 For this demonstration, we built a custom COCO JSON writer to bring the outputs into Roboflow, a browser-based platform for training and deploying computer vision models.

 The results of the initial models were promising, but not perfect (Figure 9).
-A few observations with the initial model include:
+A few observations with the initial model include the following:

 - Long scratches were not detected well